 A few days after I started work I stopped at a Chinese restaurant, the Nine Dragon Inn.
 It was opening night and I was their first customer.
 Over the next few months I ate there often.
 I even kept a case of white wine in their walk-in cooler because they had no liquor license, and I hung around the kitchen watching them cook.
 I took friends, customers, and even my future wife there on our first date.
 The owners' two young girls, Jean and Ada, found endless fascination in my beard, and played under the table while I ate.
 They called me something like toy-ya-ya, which I thought was a term of endearment, but I later found out meant "smelly feet".

-I loved everything they made at Nine Dragon, but I especially loved their ribs.
+I loved everything they made at Nine Dragon, but I especially loved their grilled ribs.
 I have tried Chinese ribs many times since, but never found a restaurant that made them the same way.
 The owners later moved to the west coast, and I have lost track of them.
-So I was forced to try to replicate their recipe, and I've come pretty close.
+So I was forced to try to replicate their Asian-style ribs recipe, and I've come pretty close while also adding a BBQ element by finishing them on the grill.
 Sadly, I have never come close to the affection I had for Jean and Ada.
 Hopefully some day they will Google Nine Dragon Inn and find this article, and me.